GENERAL ELECTION: NOVEMBER 5, 2024

 Who should I contact if I have questions or encounter a problem?

-• If you have a question about your registration, contact the county Commissioner of Registration or the Superintendent of Elections.
+• If you have a question about your registration, contact your county Commissioner of Registration or the Superintendent of Elections.

 • If you have a question about receiving your vote-by-mail ballot, contact your county clerk.